 Their menu is in Mandarin, but they have one copy with the English translations written on it.
 Don’t worry if you happen to not get your hands on this precious copy though: each menu item is accompanied by a picture, so you can just smile and point at what looks tasty to you.
 Picking out food has never been easier.

 Food and drinks

-They offer normal sized dishes and small (side) dishes.
-You can either go tapas style and order a number of small dishes (generally 50 TWD per dish), or you could choose to go for a normal dish (generally 100 TWD per dish) and maybe add one or more side dishes of extra veggies.
+They offer both entrees and small (side) dishes.
+You can either go tapas style and order a number of small dishes (generally 50 TWD per dish), or you could choose to go for an entree-portion dish (generally 100 TWD per dish) and maybe add one or more side dishes of extra veggies.

 Water is free of charge and some of the dishes include a cup of tea.
 You can also order drinks (mostly (ice) teas to choose from) from the menu, prices seemed to range from 70 – 100 TWD.

 Expect to pay between 200 and 300 TWD for two persons.
 If you order drinks from the menu, count on 150 – 200 TWD more.
 This makes it the most affordable on our list, hurray!

 金玉食堂蔬食創意料理 a.k.a.
 ‘The One Next To The Harbor’

 This attractively decorated little restaurant near to Keelung harbor has delicious and unique Keelung food.
 The staff don’t seem to speak English but they are friendly and accommodating.
 There were only two other tables occupied when we were there, so it’s a nice and quiet dining experience.

 Their menu is in Mandarin, but some of the menu items have pictures and when we were there, the waitress did some Google Translate magic to help us decide on what to order.
 When you combine Keelung food and vegetarian options, it’s hard to go wrong.